whatisjasongoldstein/beagle/README.md

 asset processing.

 Can Gulp do this?
 Yes.
-But the gulp package ecosystem is terrible, debugging unpleasant, and I still have no idea what a `stream` is.
+But the gulp package ecosystem is terrible, debugging is unpleasant, and I still have no idea what a `stream` is.

-Python 3.
+Built in Python 3.

 ## Usage

+`pip install git+git@github.com:whatisjasongoldstein/beagle.git@master#egg=beagle`

-A build tool for static sites.
-You create a simple skeleton like this:
+Create a simple skeleton like this:

 ```
 myproject/